robert-westenberger/knowledgebase/mathematics/discrete-mathematics/graphs.md

 We use DAG's as an economic way to represent the dependency relation.
 Usually a task-graph DAG itself is not a transitive relation because it only includes the edges showing "direct" dependencies.
 Rather, the **dependency relation** we care about is defined by the positive length path relation, $R^+$, in the task graph.
 The dependency relation will always be a partial order.

 ## Topological Sorting
+In a DAG for a partial order, incomparable elements appear as vertices with no path between them in either direction.
+So in a partial order on clothes in the above example, "left shoe" and "right shoe" are incomparable.
+If the order is total, then the order can be represented by a DAG that looks like a line.

+$$
+\circ \longrightarrow \circ \longrightarrow \cdots \longrightarrow \circ
+$$